ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 # Get Up and Running With OCaml

 This page will walk you through the installation of everything you need for a comfortable development environment to write projects in OCaml code.
-Of course this includes [installing the compiler](#installing-ocaml) itself, but it also installs a build system, a package manager, an LSP server to support your editor, and a few other tools that we describe [later](#setting-up-development-tools), setting up [editor support](#configuring-your-editor), and bootstrapping a [new project](#starting-a-new-project).
+Of course, this includes [installing the compiler](#installing-ocaml) itself, but it also installs a build system, a package manager, an LSP server to support your editor, and a few other tools that we describe [later](#setting-up-development-tools), setting up [editor support](#configuring-your-editor), and bootstrapping a [new project](#starting-a-new-project).

 If you are willing to set up OCaml on Windows, you might be interested in reading [OCaml on Windows](/docs/ocaml-on-windows) first.